Get 50% off your first two months of accountancy heaven!

 Legislation called the Deregulation Bill becomes law on 1st October 2015, impacting the health and safety obligations of self-employed workers and contractors.

-The existing Health and Safety at Work Act imposes a general duty on all self-employed people to protect themselves and others from risk to their health and safety, regardless of the type of activity the self-employed person undertakes and the risks that this creates.
+The existing Health and Safety at Work Act imposes a general duty on all self-employed people to protect themselves and others from risk to their health and safety, regardless of the type of activity the self-employed person undertakes and the risks this creates.

 The government changed the law so that only self-employed people who conduct certain work (or who have employees) have a duty under Health and Safety Laws to protect themselves and others from risk to health and safety.
-The government believed that by exempting those self-employed people from health and safety duties, who work in low-risk occupations, that represent no risk to other people, they will “free around one million people from red tape without impacting on health and safety outcomes”.
+The government believed that by exempting those self-employed people from health and safety duties, who work in low-risk occupations, that represent no risk to other people, they’ll “free around one million people from red tape without impacting on health and safety outcomes”.

 The Institute of Occupational Safety and Health lobbied against the bill, because of concerns that the exemption could lead to confusion, a decline in standards and an increase in the risk of injury or illness at work.
 The TUC also opposed the bill, as did Unite.

-The Deregulation Bill will exempt the self-employed from health and safety laws/obligations if they have no employees; unless they undertake ‘prescribed activities’ which includes work with or on:
+The Deregulation Bill will exempt the self-employed from health and safety laws/obligations if they have no employees, unless they undertake ‘prescribed activities’, which include work with or on: